Hurricane Harvey Flood Marks: Removing 2017 Waterlines

 One More Thing: The Garage Door

 If your house had floodwater inside the garage, the inside of the garage door often has a corresponding waterline on the interior panels.
 This is harder to address because garage doors are usually painted aluminum or steel, not brick or stucco.
-For those, the fix is usually cleaning plus touch-up paint, not chemical stain removal.
-We can clean them but usually recommend a body shop or painter for the repaint.
+For those, the fix is usually cleaning plus touch-up paint, not chemical stain removal, and repainting questions may need a painter or body shop.

 If You Still Have a Waterline